carpentries-lab/deep-learning-intro/paper.md

 The feedback gathered from our own and others' teachings was used to polish the lesson further.

 ## Student responses
-The feedback we gathered from students is in general very positive, further confirming our statement of need.
+The feedback we gathered from students is in general very positive, with some responses from students to the question 'What was your favourite or most useful part of the workshop.
+Why?' further confirming our statement of need:

+> _I enjoyed the live coding and playing with the models to see how it would effect the results.
+> It felt hands on and made it easy for me to understand the concepts._

+> _Well-defined steps to be followed in training a model is very useful.
+Examples we worked on are quite nice._

+> _The doing part, that really helps to get the theory into practice._

 We use the student's feedback to continuously improve the lesson.
-Some responses from students to the question 'What was your favourite or most useful part of the workshop.
-Why?' further support the need for this workshop:

-_I enjoyed the live coding and playing with the models to see how it would effect the results.
-It felt hands on and made it easy for me to understand the concepts._

-_Well-defined steps to be followed in training a model is very useful.
-Examples we worked on are quite nice._

-_The doing part, that really helps to get the theory into practice._

 |                                                                                            |          STRONGLY DISAGREE    |     DISAGREE    |     UNDECIDED    |     AGREE    |     STRONGLY AGREE    |     TOTAL    |     WEIGHTED AVERAGE    |
 |--------------------------------------------------------------------------------------------|-------------------------------|-----------------|------------------|--------------|-----------------------|--------------|-------------------------|